 I believe the capacity to change and heal exists within all of us.

 People often come to see me believing that they are the problem; that there must be something inherently flawed about them.
-I work from the foundation that the problem is the problem.
 Rather than seeing people as defective and problematic, I see us as grappling with the normal struggles of being human.
 We come to where we are in our lives because of our relationships and histories -- with our partners, our families, our culture and community, our spirituality, and even through our relationship with our self (our thoughts, beliefs, and perceptions).
 We’re all doing the best we can, given our current contexts and resources.

 Change doesn’t occur in a vacuum.